matthewbradley22/CarT_2025/README.md

 # 2025 Car-T Project
+Code can be found on hpc2n at: /pfs/stor10/users/home/m/mb223/mystore/cartdata/scripts
 ## Script descriptions
 ### (in a loose order of how one could run through the code)